onflow/flow-go/model/flow/sealing_segment.md

 ### Part 1: from `head` back to the latest sealed block

-The SealingSegment is the chain segment such that the last block (greatest height) is this snapshot's reference block (i.e. `head`) and the first (least height) is the most recently sealed block as of this snapshot.
+The SealingSegment is a chain segment such that the last block (greatest height) is this snapshot's reference block (i.e. `head`) and the first (least height) is the most recently sealed block as of this snapshot.
 In other words, the most recently incorporated seal as of the highest block